Fastjet Tanzania: Ownership

 Fastjet Tanzania was originally 49% owned by Fastjet Plc.
 On 14 November 2014, it was announced that Fastjet Plc had entered into an agreement to sell an interest in fastjet Tanzania to Tanzanian investors.
 The issue of the shares brought the total Tanzanian legal and beneficial ownership of fastjet Tanzania to 51%.

 Business trends

 Fastjet Tanzania began trading on 29 November 2012, and financial results were incorporated in the Fastjet Plc group accounts.
-Some information had been made available for the Tanzanian operation (as at year ending 31 December):
+Some information was made available for the Tanzanian operation (as at year ending 31 December):